Drug Discovery

 Research areas could include, but are not limited to:

 Note: Please ensure you are applying to the correct PhRMA Foundation program.
-If your project does not align with the goals of the Drug Discovery Program, as outlined above, please review the PhRMA Foundation’s Drug Delivery and Translational Medicine programs to see whether your project fits into one of those programs.
-Contact the PhRMA Foundation (info@phrmafoundation.org) with your project description if you need further clarification.
+If your project does not align with the goals of the Drug Discovery Program, as outlined above, please review the Foundation’s Drug Delivery and Translational Medicine programs to see whether your project fits into one of those programs.
+Contact the Foundation (info@phrmafoundation.org) with your project description if you need further clarification.

 - Applicants must be eligible to apply for independent external research funding by their university.

-- Applicants should not have other substantial sources of research funding, excluding intramural funding or start-up funding from their university.
-Applicants are ineligible if they are the principal investigator (PI) of an R or K series award from the National Institutes of Health (NIH), a CAREER award from the National Science Foundation, or other significant financial award from any grant-making institution.
-Generally, funding over $150,000 a year is considered substantial, unless you are the PI of a grant where funds go to training others.
+- Applicants are ineligible if they are the principal investigator (PI) of an R or K series award from the National Institutes of Health (NIH), a CAREER award from the National Science Foundation, or other substantial financial award from any grant-making institution.
+Generally, funding over $250,000 a year is considered substantial, unless you are the PI of a grant where funds go to training others.
 If this is the case, explain in your extended letter.

 - Funding is conditional upon the awardee’s continued employment with the university, which will be assessed on a quarterly basis prior to payment.
 Awardees are required to notify the PhRMA Foundation if they leave the university.
-Payments will be made directly to the university on behalf of the awardee, with the understanding the university will administer the funds.

 - Funds must be used to conduct the proposed research.
 Funds may not be used for salary support of the awardee, fringe benefits, or indirect costs.

-- Funding may begin as early as January 1, 2026, or on the first day of any month thereafter, up to and including August 1, 2026.
+- Funding may begin as early as January 1, 2027, or on the first day of any month thereafter, up to and including August 1, 2027.

 - A final progress report and financial report will be required within 60 days of the grant’s conclusion.